 Clarify with your host family beforehand if you will be expected to drive a car.
 If so, you need to make sure that your national driving licence will be valid in your host country.
 Most probably, you will need to apply for an international driving licence.
-Please find more information on this issue on the pages of the ADAC (German Safety Driving Centre) or the Bundesministerium für Verkehr, Bau und Stadtentwicklung (Federal Ministry of transport, building, and urban development).
+Please find more information on this issue on the pages of the ADAC (German Safety Driving Centre) or the Federal Ministry of Transport and Digital Infrastructure.

 Clarify questions such as: what happens in case of an accident?
 Who pays for the damage?
 It is recommended to set out your agreement in writing.